Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ## Security issues (no firewall, no HTTPS)
 The lack of HTTPS and firewall protection makes the infrastructure vulnerable.

-**Firewall:**
-A firewall is a security system that monitors and controls incoming and outgoing network traffic based on pre-defined security rules.
-It acts as a barrier between your internal network and external threats.
-Implement a firewall to protect each server (web server, application server, database server) from unauthorized access and to filter out malicious traffic.

 **Lack of Firewall**
 - Without a firewall, your server and system infrastructure are vulnerable to unauthorized access, malicious attacks, and potential security breaches.
 - Systems without firewalls are more susceptible to attacks such as Distributed Denial of Service (DDoS) attacks, where the attacker overwhelms the server with traffic, causing service disruption.
 - A lack of firewall protection increases the risk of data breaches, where sensitive information can be accessed or stolen by malicious actors.

-**HTTPS:** HTTPS (Hypertext Transfer Protocol Secure) is an extension of HTTP that provides secure communication over a computer network by encrypting data using SSL/TLS protocols.
-Implement HTTPS to encrypt data transmitted between users and your server, ensuring secure communication and protecting sensitive information from interception and tampering.

 **Lack of HTTPS**
 - Without HTTPS, data transmitted between users and your server is sent in plaintext.
 This makes it vulnerable to interception and eavesdropping by attackers, who can capture and read sensitive information.